meese-os/meeseOS-manual/src/guide/standalone/README.md

 ## Without webserver

-You can launch OS.js from `file://` (i.e. just opening the html file in `dist/`) by modifying the client configuration.
+You can launch MeeseOS from `file://` (i.e. just opening the html file in `dist/`) by modifying the client configuration.

 Note that HTTP requests cannot be made in this mode, so any feature that requires a network or internet connection will be unavailable.